Vacation Destinations in North America (10 Trendy Spots You Can’t Miss!)

 What will be the best destinations in North America for 2018?
-Read on to find out the best places to visit in North America for trendy travelers.
+Read on to find out the best places to visit in North America for trendy travelers and vacationers.

-Then you’ve come to the right place.
 I asked some of the world’s top travel bloggers — people from all over the globe who make it their job to travel the planet — to tell me where they think will be the next hot, emerging destinations around the world.
-In North America, it seems that the world’s travel bloggers think that the United States is already pretty great (apologies, Mr. Trump).
-From Wisconsin to Alabama (yep, you heard that right: Alabama), they’re predicting that intrepid travelers will want to visit the interior of the United States in 2018.

 So, without further ado, read on to learn about 2018’s hottest places to visit in North America.

 This is the second in a series on the Best Places to Travel in 2018 for each continent around the globe.
-Be sure to check out the full list of the hottest places in travel!
+Be sure to check out the full list of the hottest places in travel for 2018!

 -Kristi from Road Trippers R Us